Welcome to Children’s House

 Children’s House believes all children — of every race, ability, native language, culture and socioeconomic status — have the right to flourish in an inclusive preschool program.
 The goal of our preschool is to provide a culturally sensitive, enriching early childhood environment with the activities, equipment and leadership to prepare children — socially, emotionally, intellectually and physically – for success in school and in the community.

-Our Director Elaine McCarthy, has been with the school since 1992, and in the last 25 years has molded the preschool to a high degree of excellence.
+Our Program Director Elaine McCarthy, has been with the school since 1992, and in the last 25 years has molded the preschool to a high degree of excellence.
 Elaine was awarded 2010 Educator of the Year by the Boulder County chapter of the National Association for the Education of Young Children (NAEYC).